Pacific Debt Relief Company Logo

 LLC Accounts

 Keep non-incorporated business money separate from personal expenses and income.
 Even better, turn your business into an LLC.
-If your business had garnishable debt, this protects your personal money and visa versa.
+If your business has tarnishable debt, this protects your money and vice versa.

 Foreign Bank Accounts